-The Directors are pleased to submit the interim Unaudited Financial Statements as at 31 March 2023.
+The Directors are pleased to submit their report together with the Unaudited Financial Statements for the period ended 31 March 2025.

 LEGAL STATUS

 The Company commenced operations in Nigeria in 1960 after it was incorporated as a private limited liability company.
 It was converted to a public company in 1979.
 The Company was listed on the Nigerian Stock Exchange in 1979.